lethang7794/terraform-up-and-running/20-unit-test/examples/asg/README.md

 (using [EC2](https://aws.amazon.com/ec2/) and [Auto Scaling](https://aws.amazon.com/autoscaling/)) in an [Amazon Web Services (AWS) account](http://aws.amazon.com/).

-For more info, please see Chapter 8, "Production-grade Terraform code", of *[Terraform: Up and Running](http://www.terraformupandrunning.com)*.
+For more info, please see Chapter 9, "How to test Terraform code", of *[Terraform: Up and Running](http://www.terraformupandrunning.com)*.

 ## Pre-requisites